tylertitsworth/5th-age-srd/Classes/Necromancer.md

 #### Epic Feat

-One battle per day, you can choose to succeed with death saves on an 11+ instead of a 16+.
+One battle per full recovery, you can choose to succeed with death saves on an 11+ instead of a 16+.

 ---